dinkzilla/mdl-ext/src/bordered-fields/readme.md

 | `mdlext-bordered-fields__icon-right` | Add class on `mdl-textfield` or `mdlext-selectfield` container if you want to embedd a right aligned icon or a button into the bordered field  |  |

-The bordered fields can be modified with the following SASS variables.
+You can modify the bordered fields trough the following SASS variables.

 | SASS variable |Description | Remarks |
 |-----------|--------|---------|